ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

      Here is where we will keep our new script!

 3. Drag the *WeaponAimServer* script into the Server Context folder that we just created.

+[PHOTO HERE]

 4. Next is adding in the coding sections--open up the new script to begin.